William Blake: Early work

-Around 1783, Blake's first collection of poems, Poetical Sketches, was printed.
-In 1784, after his father's death, Blake and former fellow apprentice James Parker opened a print shop.
-They began working with radical publisher Joseph Johnson.
-Johnson's house was a meeting-place for some leading English intellectual dissidents of the time: theologian and scientist Joseph Priestley; philosopher Richard Price; artist John Henry Fuseli; early feminist Mary Wollstonecraft; and English-American revolutionary Thomas Paine.
-Along with William Wordsworth and William Godwin, Blake had great hopes for the French and American revolutions and wore a Phrygian cap in solidarity with the French revolutionaries, but despaired with the rise of Robespierre and the Reign of Terror in France.
+Around 1783, Blake performed his juvenile verse at a dinner party, resulting in patronage and funding for the publication of his first collection of poems, Poetical Sketches.
+In 1784, after his father's death, Blake and his former fellow apprentice James Parker opened a print shop.
+They began working with the radical publisher Joseph Johnson and became tangential members of his radical circle.
+Johnson's house was a meeting-place for some leading English intellectual dissidents of the time: the theologian and scientist Joseph Priestley; the philosopher Richard Price; the artist John Henry Fuseli; the early feminist Mary Wollstonecraft; and the English-American revolutionary Thomas Paine.
+Along with William Wordsworth and William Godwin, Blake had great hopes for the French and American revolutions and allegedly wore a Phrygian cap in solidarity with the French revolutionaries, but despaired with the rise of Maximilien Robespierre and the Reign of Terror in France.
 That same year, Blake composed his unfinished manuscript An Island in the Moon (1784).

-Blake illustrated Original Stories from Real Life (2nd edition, 1791) by Mary Wollstonecraft.
+Blake illustrated Original Stories from Real Life (2nd edition, 1791) by Wollstonecraft.
 Although they seem to have shared some views on sexual equality and the institution of marriage, no evidence is known that would prove that they had met.
 In Visions of the Daughters of Albion (1793), Blake condemned the cruel absurdity of enforced chastity and marriage without love and defended the right of women to complete self-fulfilment.

 From 1790 to 1800, William Blake lived in North Lambeth, London, at 13 Hercules Buildings, Hercules Road.
 The property was demolished in 1918, but the site is marked with a plaque.
 A series of 70 mosaics commemorates Blake in the nearby railway tunnels of Waterloo Station.
 The mosaics largely reproduce illustrations from Blake's illuminated books, The Songs of Innocence and of Experience, The Marriage of Heaven and Hell, and the prophetic books.